sotasan/customdiscordrpc/README.md

 ### Setup

-If you want to use the setup version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `Setup-CustomDiscordRPC.exe`.
+If you want to use the setup version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `CustomDiscordRPC-Setup.exe`.

 ### Portable